Efforts to reform the United States Electoral College: Ranked Choice Voting

+Proportional Representation

+Proportional representation refers to electoral systems in which political parties/candidates receive or share electoral votes that reflect their popular vote.
+If adopted alongside the electoral college system, for example, a presidential candidate who won 40% of a state's popular vote would receive approximately 40% of that state's electoral votes.
+Supporters of proportional representation argue that this method would more accurately represent voter preferences in each state during elections.
+It is also cited as a way to reform the college without having to implement a constitutional amendment.
+However, critics argue that this system could increase the likelihood that no candidate would secure an absolute majority of electoral votes which would technically shift presidential elections to the House of Representatives under the Twelfth Amendment.

 Proposals to abolish

 Bills have been made proposing constitutional amendments that would replace the Electoral College with the popular election of the president and vice president.
 Unlike the Bayh–Celler amendment, with its 40% threshold for election, these proposals do not require a candidate to achieve a certain percentage of votes to be elected.

 H.Con.Res.79 — 115th Congress

 On September 14, 2017, Congressman Steve Cohen introduced a concurrent resolution asking that the sense of Congress be expressed that: (1) Congress and the states should consider a constitutional amendment to reform the Electoral College and establish a process for electing the President and Vice President by a national popular vote, and (2) Congress should encourage the states to continue to reform the Electoral College process through such steps as the formation of an interstate compact to award the majority of Electoral College votes to the national popular vote winner.
 On March 14, 2017, Congressman Jerry Nadler asked unanimous consent that he be considered as the first sponsor of the bill.